ryoliver-lab/oliver-yanco-et-al-2025/README.md

 - Fit intra-individual interactive and additive models for individuals with data in both 2019 and 2020.
 - Select interactive or additive models based on significance.
 - Produce model summaries and plot results.

+### Part 3: Plotting

+Navigate to `src/workflow/workflow_part3.sh`

+- Wildlife responses to the major components of human activity across the United States (Fig 1)
+- Interacting effects of human activities on wildlife’s use of geographic and environmental space (Fig 2)
+- Plastic behavioral responses to human mobility (Fig 3)
+- Combined impact of human activities on wildlife use of geographic and environmental space (Fig 4)
+- Relationship between weekly area size and weekly sample size (Fig S1)
+- Niche breadth subsample sizes (Fig S2)
+- Fix rate median per species (Table S2)
+- Posterior distributions of species-specific estimates (Figs S3 and S4):
+  - effect of human mobility on area size
+  - interactive effect of human modification and human mobility on area size
+  - effect of human mobility on niche size
+  - interactive effect of human modification and human mobility on niche size
+- Distribution of census block sizes (Fig S5)
+- Distribution of utilization distribution sizes (Fig S6)

 ### Development Environment